 Commercial Gym Equipment for Small Spaces

-When it comes to setting up a commercial gym, it's common to assume that you need sprawling square feet and multiple rows of exercise equipment to attract members.
+When it comes to setting up a commercial gym in limited spaces, it's common to assume that you need sprawling square feet and multiple rows of exercise equipment to attract members.
 However, that couldn’t be further from the truth.

 People look into three things when picking a gym: workout equipment, membership cost, and proximity.
 The latter 2 factors have a direct influence on your equipment selection: fee and proximity.